Michmcb/CommandLineFluent/README.md

 ### Validators

 You can also add some validation.
 CommandLineFluent comes with some basic validators.
 For example, Validators.FileExists is a method that takes a string and makes sure that it is a file which exists.

+Validators return a string, which is the error message.
+Return null to indicate validation was successful.

 ```csharp
 verbless.AddValue()